Sophie of Löwenstein-Wertheim-Rosenberg, Princess Reuss of Greiz

 Sophie’s husband Heinrich XX, 4th Prince Reuss of Greiz; Credit – Wikipedia

 Sophie was in ill health for most of her marriage and never had any children.
 She died on July 21, 1838, at the age of 29.
 Heinrich XX had the Sophienkreuz (Sophie Cross), also known as the White Cross, built in her memory on a hill overlooking Greiz.
-The cross has been knocked down several times due to bad weather but it has always been rebuilt.
+The cross has been knocked down several times due to bad weather but has always been rebuilt.

 Sophienkreuz; Credit – Vogtlandspiegel, Bilder vom und um das Weiße Kreuz in Greiz